ShreyasGit51283/Gatsby-Site/src/posts/15-5-2019-firstpost/firstpost.md

 - <a href="https://learntocodewith.me/tutorials/github-pages/" target="_blank"> The Tutorial </a>I used to set up static pages and configure my domain name.
 - Github pages

-## Update
-I've since moved the site to react framework Gatsby.
-Remeber I like to keep building things.
-The takeaways from the exercise of building the version one of the site still apply though.